Women in Leadership: The Courage to Lead the Future

 November 28, 2019 at Copenhagen, Denmark

-I’m back in Copenhagen to explore how female business leaders are winning in a rapidly changing world.
+I’m back in Copenhagen to help some of the best female business leaders to develop themselves, to rethink their priorities and to find new personal and professional achievement in a rapidly changing world.

-We will be looking at some of the great female leaders around the world, shaking up business and shaping the future.
+We will look more deeply at some of the great female leaders around the world, shaking up business and shaping the future.
 From Anne Wojcicki leading the future of healthcare with 23andMe, to Mary Barra reinventing automative with GM, and Zhang Xin, the self-made richest women in China.

 Here is my recent keynote on The Future is Female.

 And here are some of the great Nordic female leaders:

 Filippa Knutsson, Founder, Filippa K.